Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Numerical Results

 The extent of reactivity changes due to geometrical perturbations investigated in the previous paragraph is considerably larger than what would be expected from thermal expansion of components in a realistic reactor core for example.
 More importantly than such large reactivity changes, the method should be able to accurately reproduce small changes in reactivity, which is better illustrated in Fig.~\ref{fig:uni_assembly} for uniform deformations of a 3D MOX assembly of the C5G7 benchmark.
-The reference virtual density and direct perturbation simulations were performed with $N=10^5$ neutrons and $1000$ active generations, while the gPC calculation required $N=10^6$ neutrons and $10^4$ active generations.
-In both cases, $100$ inactive cycles were sufficient to ensure convergence of Shannon entropy.
-Additionally, a second order expansion in each direction was found to be sufficient to accurately reproduce Monte Carlo results.
-Virtual density and direct perturbations are once again found to be in very good agreement and within statistical uncertainty for either expansion and swelling.
-The gPC model gives more accurate predictions than in the box case (due to the smaller amplitude of parameter uncertainties), and is at worst within about $75~\text{pcm}$ from virtual density reference runs.
-Agreement is especially good for perturbations whose amplitude is smaller than $2.5\%$, where the predictions from the gPC model are within statistical uncertainty of the reference runs.
-Numerical results show very good agreement for both swelling and expansion, as well as for anisotropic and isotropic perturbations.
+The reference virtual density and direct perturbation simulations were performed with $N_S=10^5$ neutrons and $G_a=1000$ active generations, while the gPC calculation required $N_S=10^7$ neutrons and $G_a=10^2$ active generations.
+In both cases, $G_d=100$ inactive cycles were sufficient to ensure convergence of the Shannon entropy.
+Additionally, a second order expansion was found to be sufficient to accurately reproduce Monte Carlo results for isotropic and axial perturbations, while a third order expansion was required for radial perturbations.
+All numerical results are once again found to be in very good agreement and within statistical uncertainty for either expansion and swelling.
+Radial and axial expansions are shown to have roughly the same impact on the multiplication factor, while the effect of isotropic expansions is roughly the sum of the effects of the former perturbations.
+This is significantly different from what is seen in Fig.~\ref{fig:uni_c5g7_swl}: there, radial swelling has a significantly more pronounced effect than axial swelling.
+This is naturally explained by the fact that axial swelling modifies leakage through the $x$ and $y$ boundaries, which are assigned with periodic boundary conditions, whereas radial swelling modifies leakage through the $z$ boundary, which is assigned with a proper leakage boundary condition.
+The effect of isotropic perturbations is once again roughly equal to the sum of that of the two other kind of perturbations.
+Overall, the effect of expansion on reactivity is smaller than that of swelling, which is a consistent trend over all of our results.